DestaSyoum/MATLAB_Shaft_Design_Toolkit/README.md

 4. **Follow the Instructions**:
 **Follow the instructions provided by the program to complete the shaft design process.**

-## Usage
+## Documentation
-**Detailed usage instructions and examples can be found in the 'docs' directory.
+**For detailed documentation, please refer to the Documentation.pdf file.
 Here you will find step-by-step guides on how to perform various shaft design calculations and visualize results.**

 ## Contributing